muratk3n/thirdwave/en/2020/07/right-acting-left.md

 <a name='tmp1'/>

-I am starting to understand there motherruckers little better..
+I am starting to understand these motherruckers little better..
 Fascist is the "whatever it takes" guy basically...
 His people are beaten down and he wants to do *whatever it takes* to help.
 He'll take from left, he'll take from right.
 Whatever.
 The